clearlinux/clear-linux-documentation/source/get-started/bootable-usb.rst

       Figure 3: ISOHybrid image detected

 #.
+Click :guilabel:`OK`.

+#.
+The process make take more than a few minutes.
+When the process completes,
+   close Rufus.

-Select the Windows taskbar menu for USB and select eject.
+#.
+Select the Windows taskbar menu for USB and select
+   :guilabel:`Eject <drive name>`.

 .. _Rufus: https://rufus.ie/
 .. _Downloads: https://clearlinux.org/downloads